emaesen/vue-feathers-productivity-app/README.md

       * [ ] Delete
     * [x] the logged-in user can access only their own notes
     * [x] when user logs out, their notes data are cleared from store
+* [ ] add "remain logged in" option to extend 1-day jwt expiration
 * [ ] Dashboard components
   * [ ] ToDo service
   * [ ] Reminders service